Vandals up in court following treehouse arson at Northumberland school

 “I’m happy to see that a positive outcome was reached in court and that the team’s hard work and efforts have paid off.

-“We will continue to do all that we can to crack down on anti-social behaviour and make sure Blyth continues to be a safe and pleasant place to live.”
+“We will continue to do all we can to crack down on anti-social behaviour and make sure Blyth continues to be a safe and pleasant place to live.”

 Anyone who has concerns about anti-social behaviour in their area can call 101 and ask to speak with their neighbourhood policing team.